vechiato/vechiato.github.io/content/post/Book An Elegant Puzzle.md

 ### **Chapter 13: Measuring Teams**

 Metrics like velocity or code churn are limited.
-He instead encourages using metrics as signals—not absolute truth—and focusing on feedback loops to improve team health.
+He instead encourages using metrics as signals not absolute truth and focusing on feedback loops to improve team health.

 ### **Chapter 14: Technical Strategy**

-In this chapter, Larson shares how to guide architecture and tech direction as a leader—emphasizing documentation, review rituals, and strategy documents like RFCs or vision memos.
+In this chapter, Larson shares how to guide architecture and tech direction as a leader emphasizing documentation, review rituals, and strategy documents like RFCs or vision memos.

 ### **Chapter 15: Holding the Door**